About Margaret A. Donohue

 - Defended provider against government allegations of improperly utilizing diagnosis codes.
 Earned dismissal with prejudice of primary False Claims Act claim.

-- Guide large health care system in formulating and implementing a corporate-wide compliance program, including development of policies, a risk assessment process and internal audit structure.
+- Guided large health care system in formulating and implementing a corporate-wide compliance program, including development of policies, a risk assessment process and internal audit structure.
 Regularly advise on federal and state compliance requirements.

 - Represented ambulance supplier in settling False Claims Act allegations that it billed Medicare for medically unnecessary emergency transports.

-- Defend hospital clients in Medicare appeals before the Department of Health and Human Services Provider Reimbursement Review Board.
+- Defended hospital clients in Medicare appeals before the Department of Health and Human Services Provider Reimbursement Review Board.
 Cases involve issues such as cost report audit adjustments, graduate medical education payments and bad debt reimbursement.

-- Assist hospital system in responding to various New York State Office of the Medicaid Inspector General audits and reviews.
+- Assisted hospital system in responding to various New York State Office of the Medicaid Inspector General audits and reviews.
 Involves issues such as the Ambulatory Payment Group reimbursement methodology, outpatient services provided during an inpatient stay, billing of drugs provided under the 340B program, and various other documentation concerns.